 - 1. Staking: Grants inflationary rewards, which are balanced by deflationary mechanics such as burning or time-locking tokens in exchange for API3 services. - 2.
-Collateral: Backs insurance services that protect users from damages caused by dAPI malfunctions. - 3.
+Collateral: Backs service coverage that protects users from qualifying damages caused by dAPI malfunctions. - 3.
 Governance: Grants direct representation in the API3 DAO.